shawntabrizi/rust-state-machine/50/README.md

 Follow the `TODO`s in the template to complete the logic for Pallet level dispatch.

+The "never constructed" warning for the `Transfer` variant is okay.

 In the next step, we will use this logic to improve our dispatch logic in our Runtime.